zzlphysics/arXiv-sync-daily/README.md

-# Arxiv Paper Downloader
+# arXiv-sync-daily

-This project is used to download the latest papers from all categories in arXiv, including metadata, source files, and PDF files.
+This project is used for synchronizing the latest metadata, source files, and PDF files of papers from all categories in arXiv.
 It can be run using Docker for scheduled tasks.